Sangam Age [300 BCE-300 AD]: Comprehensive Study Guide for UPSC Exam

 • Women’s Status:

-• Women held a respectable position and were often involved in agricultural activities, domestic duties, and the arts.
+• Women held respectable positions and were often involved in agricultural activities, domestic duties, and the arts.

 • Some women were poets, and the Sangam literature contains works attributed to female poets like Avvaiyar.